There are many different kinds of meditation techniques and they can all be beneficial.

 6. Mantra Meditation

-Mantra meditations involve the repetition of a word or phrase, known as a mantra, to gain focus or clarity.
-You can even use a simple word like peace or love.
+Mantra meditation involve the repetition of a sacred sound, known as a mantra, to gain focus or clarity.

 The mantra can be chanted aloud or repeated silently.
 Many cultures utilize mantras but the Buddhist faith may be the most well known.
 Chanting is an age-old practice that has been used for millennia.